Frequently Asked Questions

 In October 2014, the Arizona Department of Health Services completed a study about the use of automated meters and concluded that the RF radiation from electronic meters is below the FCC standard of 6 watts per square meter.
 Read the study, conducted on behalf of the Arizona Corporation Commission.

-Can I opt out of the use of an automated meter at my home?
+Can I opt out of using a new automated meter at my home?